proplot-dev/proplot/docs/external-links.rst

 * `matplotlib <https://matplotlib.org>`__ - The venerable plotting package that we all know and love.
 * `xarray <http://xarray.pydata.org/en/stable/api.html>`__ - Package for working with annotated ND numpy arrays.
 If you haven't heard of it and you work with NetCDF files, it will change your life.
 * `pandas <https://pandas.pydata.org>`__ - Package that turns spreadsheets and tables into annotated 2D numpy arrays.
 Invaluable for certain types of data.
 * `seaborn <https://seaborn.pydata.org>`__ - A statistical data visualization package.
-It has some awesome features, but few people in my field use it because it is geared more toward statistical data than geophysical data and other data types.
+It has some awesome features, but few people in my field use it because it is geared more toward statistical data than geophysical data.

 Downloadable colormaps
 ======================